pramitpal/4x8bit_DAC_ADC/README.md

   </tr>
 </table>

-## Transfer Characteristics
-To find the transfer characteristics we have employed a unique approach to do DC analysis multiple times in ngspice and using that to find out the transfer characteristics.
+__F.
+Transfer Characteristics__ : To find the transfer characteristics we have employed a unique approach to do DC analysis multiple times in ngspice and using that to find out the transfer characteristics.
 For our 8bit dac the test.spice file is as follows.
 ```
 * testing to output binary codes